Donald Rubinstein: Film scoring for George A. Romero

 Donald Rubinstein was 24 when he was first introduced to famed horror filmmaker George A. Romero through his brother Richard P. Rubinstein, who had produced Martin for the writer-director.
-Rubinstein wrote the music for Martin and his soundtrack would become a highly sought collector's item that Mojo magazine called "One of the top 100 Coolest Soundtracks of All Time."
+It was an innovative psychological horror film that equated vampirism with drug addiction and urban decay, and was set in Romero's favored location of Pittsburgh.
+To match Martin's unique tone, Rubinstein created a Baroque jazz score to play a lonely young man who believes himself to be undead.
+This was the first time modernistic music had been heard in a "vampire" movie, and Rubinstein's Martin soundtrack would become a highly sought collector's item that Mojo magazine called "One of the top 100 Coolest Soundtracks of All Time."

 When Romero next turned Camelot into a motorcycle Renaissance Faire for Knightriders, Donald Rubinstein would compose an equally innovative score, as well as appear in the film as the leader of a musical trio.
 Rubinstein became close friends with Ed Harris on Knightriders, and would later write an unused score for the actor's directorial debut on Pollock.
 In 2000, Rubinstein composed the score for Romero's allegorical horror film Bruiser.

 Donald Rubinstein's other soundtrack work includes co-writing with Erica Lindsay, the main title for the television series Tales From the Darkside (as well as its film adaptation).
 Performed by Rubinstein, it was named "The Second Scariest TV Show Intro Of All Time" by Screen Rant (2017).
 He also wrote the main title and episodic music for the television series Monsters.
-Rubinstein co-wrote and performed "Ain't Nothin' Like a Friend" with Ed Harris, for the Harris directed feature soundtrack, Appaloosa.
+Rubinstein co-wrote, with Ed Harris, and performed "Ain't Nothin' Like a Friend" for the Harris directed feature soundtrack, Appaloosa.
 In March 2014 Perseverance Records released Dawn Imagined, which included concert works based on Rubinstein's original sketches for George Romero's Dawn of the Dead.
 He scored the documentary feature, Tangled Up In Bob: Searching For Bob Dylan and the German Documentary feature Blender, (2015).
 Perseverance Records then released a composite of selections from that soundtrack, along with selections from Rubinstein's soundtrack for Bruiser in 2016.
 Rubinstein's score for Martin was released for a fourth time in May 2015 by Ship To Shore Phonograph Company.
+In 2023 the Martin soundtrack was re-released, yet again, for a fifth time by Second Sight Films.
+Knightriders also found a new reissue, its third, via a deluxe two LP rendition on Scare Flair Records.